Director, Associate Professor of American Studies

-Seth Schermerhorn specializes in the interdisciplinary study of indigenous religious traditions, particularly in the southwestern United States.
-Although Schermerhorn has worked with several indigenous nations, he works most extensively with the Tohono O’odham Nation in southern Arizona.
-Schermerhorn teaches classes on indigenous religious traditions, Native American religious freedom, indigenous ecologies, pilgrimage and global Christianities.
+Seth Schermerhorn specializes in the interdisciplinary study of Native American and Indigenous Peoples and traditions, particularly in the southwestern United States and beyond.
+Although Schermerhorn has worked with several Indigenous Peoples, he works most extensively with the Tohono O'odham Nation in southern Arizona and northern Sonora.
+Schermerhorn teaches classes on Indigenous lifeways, Indigenous Knowledge, Native American religious freedom, pilgrimage, global Christianities, and method & theory.

 Recent Courses Taught

 Franklin Research Grant from the American Philosophical Society

 Phillips Fund for Native American Research Grant from the American Philosophical Society